10 Ways to Stop Bum Sweat on Chairs

 4. Make Sure you are Sitting up Straight

 Sitting up straight is one of the most important things a person can do for themselves.
-Sitting up straight, your breathing and circulation improve, and your back feels better.
+Sitting up directly improves your breathing and circulation, and your back feels better.

 Plus, when you are sitting up straight, it is easier to think and make decisions.
-If you want to stop bum sweating on chairs in school, then make sure you are sitting up straight!
+If you want to stop bum-sweating on chairs, make sure you are sitting up straight!

 5. Wear Loose-fitting Clothes